 - The highest rates of domestic violence are experienced by women ages 16 24. - Between 1/4 and 1/3 of all lesbian, gay, bisexual, and transgender individuals experience domestic violence. - Women with disabilities are at increased risk for sexual violence.
-Women with disabilities often experience abuse of longer duration compared to women without disabilities. - Sexual assault is the second most common violent crime committed on college campuses. - Most victims of campus sexual assault are full-time students; one-third of them are first-year students between 17 and 19 years of age. - More sexual assaults occur on campus than off campus.
-Half of the off-campus assaults occur in the victim's residence, while an additional one-third take place in off-campus housing such as fraternity houses. - About one million women are stalked in the U.S. each year.
-More than half of these victims are between 18 and 29 years of age. - On some campuses, as many as 35% of female students have been stalked. - Most perpetrators are students known to the victim.
+Women with disabilities often experience abuse of longer duration compared to women without disabilities. - Sexual assault is the second most common violent crime committed on college campuses.

+- Half of off-campus assaults occur in the victim's residence, while an additional one-third take place in off-campus housing such as fraternity houses. - Most victims of campus sexual assault are fulltime students; one-third of them are first-year students between 17 and 19 years of age. - About one million women are stalked in the U.S. each year.
+More than half of these victims are between 18 and 29 years of age. - On some campuses, as many as 35% of female students have been stalked. - Most perpetrators are known to the victim.